By Danielle DeSimone

 Today, the secretary of the Navy has the final say on which ships and stations may fire gun salutes.
 A national salute of 21 guns is fired on President George Washington’s Birthday (also known as Presidents Day), Memorial Day, Independence Day and to honor the president or heads of foreign states.
 Additionally, ships may – with approval from the office of the secretary of the Navy – provide gun salutes for senior officers using the following protocol:

 - Rear Admiral (upper half): 13 guns

-- Rear Admiral (lower half): 11 guns All gun salutes are fired at five-second intervals and total an odd number.
+- Rear Admiral (lower half): 11 guns All gun salutes are fired at five-second intervals and must total an odd number.

-5. Fouled anchors
+5. Fouled Anchors Aweigh!

-- Swallows: Home (each denotes 5,000 miles at sea)
+- Swallows: Home (each tattooed swallow denotes 5,000 miles underway at sea)

 - Trident: Special warfare